drea8/cl-refal/README.md

 * see src/interpet.lisp for Refal embedding tutorial
 * see test/ for examples

+see "https://www.youtube.com/watch?v=DBZN7yTQ_QU" for a video from the Copenhagen research program into Turchin's supercompiler and metasystems ideas given strict automata theoretic consideration.

 # To Do
 * Workstation design,analysis,construction specification, implementation, declarative and procedural
 * Obninsk aesthetick